ArduPilot/node-mavlink/README.md

+### This is a work in progress and above all misses a comprehensive test suite against another set of bindings!
+If you're looking for the officially supported bindings for JavaScript see the [pymavlink](https://github.com/ArduPilot/pymavlink/tree/master/generator/javascript) project.

 # Node.js MavLink library

 This package is the implementation of serialization and parsing of MavLink messages for v1 and v2 protocols.